csells/flutter_ai_toolkit/README.md

 3. Log into your Firebase account from the CLI via `firebase login`.
 This gives the FlutterFire CLI the credentials it needs to do its work for you.
 4. Install [the FlutterFire CLI](https://firebase.google.com/docs/flutter/setup).
 You'll use this tool to generate the configuration code you need to initialize Firebase inside your Flutter app.
 5. In your terminal, using `cd` to change to the `flutter_ai_toolkit/example` folder
 6. Run `flutterfire config` to generate the `firebase_options.dart` file you need to include in any of the Firebase samples (just <a href="example/lib/vertex.dart">vertex.dart</a> today).
 Make sure to choose the project you created in step #1.
+If you're targeting Android and having changed the Android app ID, use "com.example.example".
 7. To enable the Firebase ML API for use in your project, surf to https://console.cloud.google.com/apis/library/firebaseml.googleapis.com?project=YOUR-PROJECT-ID and press the Enable button.
 You can find your Firebase project's project ID in the `firebase_options.dart` file in any of the Dart data structions that contain a `projectId` field.
 8. And finally, to enable the Vertex AI API, surf to https://console.developers.google.com/apis/api/aiplatform.googleapis.com/overview?project=YOUR-PROJECT-ID and click Enable.
 This one requires enabling billing, so be sure to be careful to set a quality and notifications while you're at it, too.